PlanktoScope/PlanktoScope/documentation/docs/reference/software/product-specs.md

 # Product Specifications

-Product specifications for the PlanktoScope software are listed below for ranges of software version numbers.
+Product specifications for the PlanktoScope software distribution are listed below for ranges of software version numbers.
 To see software versions listed individually in chronological order, refer to the [project release notes](https://github.com/PlanktoScope/PlanktoScope/releases) or the [software changelog](./changelog.md).
+To understand how to interpret software version numbers, refer to our description of the PlanktoScope software distribution's [version numbering system](./release-process.md#version-numbering).

 ## v2023.9.0 - v2024.0.0